hashicorp/nomad/website/source/docs/drivers/docker.html.md

 ### Authentication

-If you want to pull from a private repo (for example on dockerhub or quay.io), you will need to specify credentials in your job via the `auth` option.
+If you want to pull from a private repo (for example on dockerhub or quay.io), you will need to specify credentials in your job via the `auth` option or by storing the credentials in a file and setting the [docker.auth.config](#auth_file) value on the client.

 The `auth` object supports the following keys: